NATIONAL RELIGIOUS FREEDOM DAY

 Around the world, religious restrictions continue to rise.
 According to Pew research, in the last decade legislation, attitudes, and policies are rising globally.
 Even those countries usually considered restrictive are increasing their limitations.
 When looking at countries with the most equality, they too show a change in policies and attitudes toward religious freedom.
 Religious freedom is a global concern, not only a national one.

 While recognizing the U.S. commemoration, take a broader look.
 Learn more about religious freedom in the United States and around the world.

 - Participate in an interfaith event such as the one mentioned on Share America

 - Read about other faiths and their experiences in the United States

 Use #ReligiousFreedomDay to post on social media.

-Since 1993, the President of the United States has proclaimed January 16 National Religious Freedom Day.
+Every year since 1993, the President of the United States proclaims January 16th National Religious Freedom Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!